-Legal Stability Agreement's guarantee, for the entire term of the agreement and in connection with the investment commitment undertaken pursuant to the Legal Stability Agreement, legal stability of the regulations governing the following regimes and rights:
+Legal Stability Agreement's guarantee, for the entire term of the agreement and in connection with the amount of the corresponding investment commitment, legal stability of the regulations governing the following regimes and rights:

-- Income tax regime: Dividends and any other form of profit-sharing to which foreign investors are entitled will not be affected by any tax resulting in a greater tax burden than that which was in effect as of the date on which the agreement was executed; - The right to free availability of foreign currency (only for foreign investors); - The right to freely remit profits, dividends and royalties abroad, without any limitations or restrictions; - The right to use the best exchange rate available on the market; - The right to non-discrimination. - For recipient companies:
+- Income tax regime: Dividends and any other form of profit-sharing in profits to which foreign investors are entitled will not be affected by modifications or new taxes arising during the period of validity of the Legal Stability Agreement (CEJ). - The right to free availability of foreign currency (only for foreign investors);

+- The right to freely remit funds, profits, dividends and royalties abroad, without any limitations or restrictions; - The right to use the best exchange rate available on the market; - The right to non-discrimination. - For recipient companies: